On June 24, 1876, Forest Park opened to "the people of St. Louis…for the enjoyment of yourselves, your children and your children's children forever."

 Book: Restoring the Glory, 1986-2026

-Picking up where a book by Forest Park Forever co-founder Caroline Loughlin concluded in 1985, author Alan Kretchmer’s Restoring the Glory: Forest Park from 1986 to 2026 chronicles restoration efforts and the Park’s comeback since our nonprofit’s founding.
+Picking up where a book by Forest Park Forever co-founder Caroline Loughlin concluded in 1985, Alan Kretchmar’s Restoring the Glory: Forest Park from 1986 to 2026 chronicles restoration efforts since our nonprofit’s founding.

-Kretchmer is donating proceeds from book sales to Forest Park Forever.
-It can be found on Amazon, or in store at the Missouri History Museum, Left Bank, Subterranean and Leviathan.
-An author talk will be held on Aug.
-6.
+Kretchmar is donating proceeds from book sales to Forest Park Forever.
+It can be found on Amazon or at the Missouri History Museum, Left Bank, Subterranean and Leviathan.
+An author talk will be held June 30.

 The Yours Forever exhibit word mark appears over a black-and-white photo of people boating on Post-Dispatch Lake